cgfasttrack/lazyviewport/README.md

 **Scale Snapping:**

-Scale: While dragging on an axis, you can utalize the zero key to snap.
+While dragging on an axis, you can utalize the zero key to snap.
 Rotation: Use Ctrl + Left Click and drag on an axis to snap incrementally.

 Yay for lazyness!